-Sometimes, it’s hard to fit a bed to an adjustable base because the compressing and bending that happen can ruin a mattress or at least decrease its lifespan.
+Sometimes, it’s hard to fit a bed to an adjustable base because the compressing and bending that happens can ruin a mattress or at least decrease its lifespan.
 Memory foam beds are flexible enough that they can sit on nearly any surface without compromising the bed itself.

-A quality mattress can last about eight to ten years.
+A quality mattress can last about seven to ten years.
 Because the foam can bounce back to its original shape, these mattresses tend to have a longer useful lifespan.
 Again, look for mattresses that have a higher density, as these tend to last longer and won’t sag over time.

 Also, check the warranty before you buy because some companies offer a lifetime warranty!

-We’ve already discussed the heat element, and that’s probably the most significant complaint among viscoelastic mattress buyers.
+Heat retention is probably the most significant complaint among viscoelastic mattress buyers.
 However, many homes have the ability to adjust the room temperature with a thermostat or air conditioner, and anyone can switch to lighter bedding if they get too hot.
-Given that reality and the fact that new innovations have been made to diminish the heat, we think this “con” is avoidable.
+Given that reality and the fact that innovations have been made to diminish the heat in memory foam, we think this “con” is avoidable.

 Although dense foam tends to be of higher quality, it does make for a heavier mattress.
 Luckily, the industry has changed significantly over the past few years.
 Many of these beds now come compressed in a box and are easier to transport than other types of beds.
 You’d be surprised by how small some of those boxes are!

 If you sweat, spill a beverage or have an accident, then beware because these mattresses aren’t waterproof.
 We recommend protecting your investment with a waterproof mattress protector.
 Many of these enhance the sleep experience by contouring to the mattress, whereas older versions used to be plastic and uncomfortable.